 The Chimu Culture built a capital at Chan Chan, north of Trujillo.
 Chan Chan is the largest pre-Columbian city in Peru, covering about 20 sq km, and is estimated to have housed about 50,000 people.

 Pottery from the Chimu Culture was mass-produced and manufactured from readily available clay found along the coast of Peru.
 Head cups, head vases, etc. are typical of the Chimu Culture.
 The winged eyes used in their artwork are said to be the eyes of dead souls, and it looks like they were meant to be funerary items.
 Designs on the cup rim, back, and sides resemble Mesoamerican writing.

 The unique materials and beautiful designs used to create Peruvian bracelets make it ideal for both personal adornment and loving gifts for friends and family.

 The beautiful Peruvian hats offer shelter and comfort.
 They are made in Peru using Andean naturals colors.
 The smoothness of the inca hats impress you and the thermal protection is perfect for low temperatures.

+Get creative!
 Free Online Art Classes offers information-rich art instruction presented in simple, step-by-step formats that have proven to be successful for students I have taught over the past thirty years.
 Many of the art lessons have videos that I have created to show how to develop basic skills and techniques.